 Your Record May Not Be As Clean As You Think

 Many residents of the state of Florida are often surprised to find that their criminal record may not be as clean as they thought it was.
 Often, people believe that if they have not been convicted of a crime their record is clean.
-And in many cases these same people may have even been told by an attorney or a judge that their record will be clean, however, an individual’s criminal record is often more complex than people know.
+And in many cases these same people may have even been told by an lawyer or a judge that their record will be clean, however, an individual’s criminal record is often more complex than people know.
 In the event, that you have been arrested–regardless of conviction–it is likely you have a criminal record.
-Fortunately, in many cases, a Florida criminal defense attorney can work to clear your record by utilizing various provisions in Florida law.
+Fortunately, in many cases, a Florida criminal defense lawyer can work to clear your record by utilizing various provisions in Florida law.

 Cleaning Up Your Record